themeblvd/frontstreet/README.md

 There are few ways to include Front Street in your project.

 1. Include pre-compiled Front Street core only, for a lightweight base framework to build on.
-2. Include the full, pre-compiled Front Street framework, including core styles and all blocks.
+2. Include the full, pre-compiled Front Street framework, including core styles and all components.
 3. Create a custom build with NPM to include.

 ### Method 1: Core Styles Only